dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 Here `IOException` is not child of `MyException`, that's why you get compiler error.

 Multi-catch block.
 If you want to catch multiple exceptions there are 2 cases.
 Either catch common parent or `Exception`, or even `Throwable`.
-But the downside, is that it would catch all exceptions, or write multiple catch statement - what is redundant.
+But the downside, is that it would catch all exceptions.
+Or write multiple catch statement - which is redundant.
 So the solution is to use one `catch` with multiple exceptions in there.
 ```java
 public class App {
     public static void main(String[] args) {